 Check valves are automatic valves and unlike other valves, human intervention or external control is not required for their opening or closing.
 The only purpose of the check valve is to prevent flow reversal or back-flow and they are available in various sizes, designs, and materials.

-Working of Check Valves
+Working Principle of Check Valves

 As the check valve works only in one direction, manufacturers provide an arrow on the valve body indicating the flow direction.